Run OpenClaw on a private VPS without guessing the operating model.

 OpenClaw is a self-hosted gateway.
-A VPS gives that gateway a stable place to live, which matters when you want channels, sessions, and agent workflows available beyond a single local machine.
+A private VPS gives that gateway a stable place to live, which matters when you want channels, sessions, and agent workflows available beyond a single local machine.

 Why VPS hosting exists in the OpenClaw journey